Yanchep line: Patronage

-The 1989 master plan predicted there would be 41,000 passengers boarding the Joondalup line per day by 2001.
-By June 1993, approximately 24,200 passengers were using the Joondalup line on an average weekday, of which 56 percent travelled during peak..
+The 1989 master plan projected the Joondalup line would receive 41,000 boardings per day by 2001.
+By June 1993, approximately 24,200 passengers were using the Joondalup line on an average weekday, of which 56 percent travelled during peak.
 In the 1993–94 financial year, (Note: An Australian financial year is from 1 July to 30 June the following year.) the first full year since the Joondalup line opened, the line received 8,221,000 passengers, significantly more than predicted.
 Patronage on the whole system almost doubled from 13.6 million in the previous financial year to 22.9 million.
 By 2003, patronage was short of projections by four thousand boardings per day.

 The Clarkson extension's opening in 2004 resulted in a significant increase in patronage.
 Upon the Mandurah line's opening in 2007, the Joondalup line was relegated to being Perth's second-most-used line, while also causing another significant increase in patronage, reaching a peak of 17,449,891 boardings in 2012–13.
 Following years of growth, the Joondalup line's patronage decreased in 2013–14, due to shutdowns relating to the Perth City Link and economic factors.
 The line recorded a small increase in patronage the following financial year with the opening of the extension to Butler, but patronage declined over the following three years due to economic conditions.
 In the 2018–19 financial year, patronage was increasing again, but the COVID-19 pandemic's onset in 2020 resulted in a massive decrease, reaching a low of 11,752,572 boardings in 2021–22.
 By the line's 30th anniversary on 20 December 2022, over 381 million trips had been made.
-In the latest financial year, 2024–25, there were 16,614,973 boardings on the Yanchep line.
+In the latest financial year, 2025–26, there were 17,237,539 boardings on the Yanchep line.

 Within nine days of opening, Butler station had reached its goal of two thousand boardings per day.
-By August 2015, the combined bus and train patronage within the surrounding area was up thirteen percent.
+By August 2015, the combined bus and train patronage within the surrounding area was up by thirteen percent.
 On the other hand, by March 2025, the three stations on the Yanchep Rail Extension were receiving about 1,900 boardings per weekday in total, and in July 2025, 1,691 boardings per weekday, well below the 5,200 boardings expected upon opening.

 The busiest stations on the Yanchep line as of 2018, excluding Perth Underground and Elizabeth Quay, are Warwick, Joondalup, Stirling, and Whitfords.
 The least-busiest are Currambine, Edgewater, and Greenwood.
 Warwick and Joondalup were the fourth and fifth busiest stations in Perth in October 2017, with 5,125 and 4,791 boardings per day respectively.